-How did you know where to place the hanger to balance the stick?
+Question 5 How did you know where to place the hanger to balance the stick?
 Explain in detail using torques.

-- D) Draw a diagram of the meter stick showing each force vector acting on it.
+C) Draw a diagram of the meter stick showing each force vector acting on it.
 Place each vector in the approximately correct location as well.
-Describe the torques acting on the stick. - E) Calculate the weights that are causing the torques on the stick and place these values in the appropriate places in the row labeled Part 4.
-Make sure you now include the 100 g additional hooked mass. - F) Measure the distance, r, for each torque.
+Describe the torques acting on the stick.

+D) Calculate the weights that are causing the torques on the stick and place these values in the appropriate places in the row labeled Part 4.
+Make sure you now include the 100 g mass for the hanger assembly.

+E) Measure the distance, r, for each torque.
 Place these values in the chart.

-Calculate your torques and total torque.
+F) Calculate your torques and total torque.
 Calculate a percent difference between your total torque values.
 If you got a value greater that 5% then you are doing something wrong.
-Go back and check your data and if you can't find the issue then check with your instructor before you continue.
+Go back and check your data.

-Part 5 - Multiple Torques on a Side

-Remove the clamp currently on the meter stick.
+Part 5 - Multiple Torques on a Side Remove the hanger assembly currently on the meter stick.
 Keep the fulcrum at 60 cm.

-- A) Add 200 g hooked mass to one of the clamps and place it at 90 cm. - B) Add a 100 g hooked mass to the other clamp and place it on the meter stick to balance the system. - C) Draw a diagram of the meter stick showing each force vector acting on it.
+A) Add an extra mass of 200 g to one of the hanger assemblies and place it at 90 cm.

+B) Add an extra mass of 100 g to the other hanger assembly and place it on the meter stick to balance the system.

+C) Draw a diagram of the meter stick showing each force vector acting on it.
 Place each vector in the approximately correct location as well.
 Describe the torques acting on the stick.

-- D) Calculate the weights for each torque acting on the stick and place these values in the appropriate places in the row labeled Part 5. - E) Measure the distance, r, for each torque.
-Place these values in the chart. - F) Calculate your torques and total torque.
+D) Calculate the weights for each torque acting on the stick and place these values in the appropriate places in the row labeled Part 5.

+E) Measure the distance, r, for each torque.
+Place these values in the chart.

+F) Calculate your torques and total torque.
 Calculate a percent difference between your total torque values.
 If you got a value greater that 5% then you are doing something wrong.
-Go back and check your data and if you can't find the issue then check with your instructor before you continue.
+Go back and check your data.

-Part 6 - Mixin' It Up

-Remove all hanger assemblies.
+Part 6 - Mixin' It Up Remove all hanger assemblies.

-- A) Place the fulcrum at 75 cm. - B) Take both clamps and put one on each side of the meter stick, then slide them all the way in so that they're touching the pivot clamp. - C) Balance the meter stick without removing either clamp by hanging additional masses and moving each clamps location as needed. - D) Draw a diagram of the meter stick showing each force vector acting on it (Don't forget the clamp itself has mass.
+- A) Place the fulcrum at 75 cm. - B) Take one hanger assembly and place it at 84 cm. - C) Take the other hanger assembly and add 20 g to it.

+D) By either adding mass (NOTE: add no more than 150 g) to the first hanger assembly AND/OR adjusting the location of the second hanger assembly, balance the system.
+(You can place the second hanger anywhere on the meter stick.)

+E) Draw a diagram of the meter stick showing each force vector acting on it.
 Place each vector in the approximately correct location as well.
-Describe the torques acting on the stick. - E) Appropriately fill out the row labeled Part 6 in your chart as you have been.
+Describe the torques acting on the stick.

+F) Appropriately fill out the row labeled Part 6 in your chart as you have been.
-Part 7 - Calculating Tension

-So far, the only torques you've been dealing with have been caused by weights.
+Part 7 - Calculating Tension So far the only torques you've been dealing with have been caused by weights.
 Now, a tension is going to cause a torque.

-- A) Open the file FORCE PROBE.
-Click CONNECT on the extra window that opens.
-Zero the probe with nothing hanging from the force sensor by pressing the "Set Zero Point" button. - B) Place the pivot clamp/fulcrum at 20 cm. - C) On the table there is a piece of string with one end tied in a big loop and the other in a small loop.
-Slide the big loop around the ruler until it is at 40 cm.
+A) Open the file FORCE PROBE.
+Push the CONNECT button on the extra window that opens.
+With nothing hanging from the force sensor, push the button to the left of the COLLECT button to zero the sensor.

+B) Place the fulcrum at 20 cm.

+C) On the table there is a piece of string with one end tied in a big loop and the other in a small loop.
+Slide the big loop around the ruler until it is at 70 cm.
 Have the small loop hang on the hook on the Force Sensor which is hanging from a stand.
-Adjust the Force Sensor until the meter stick is horizontal by changing its position on the bar and its height.
-See Figure 6.
+Adjust the height of the Force Sensor until the meter stick is horizontal.
+See Figure 8.